 Need of a Massage License: A massage therapist needs a license to practice massage therapy in Florida.

-Who Grants a License: Licenses are granted by the Florida Division of Medical Quality Assurance, Board of Massage Therapy.
+Who Grants a License: Licenses are granted by the Florida Board of Massage Therapy.

-A candidate needs to pass either the National Certification Exam for Therapeutic Massage and Bodywork (NCETMB) or the Massage and Bodywork Licensing Examination (MBLEx).
+A candidate needs to pass the Massage and Bodywork Licensing Examination (MBLEx).

 Applying for the Massage Exam:

-The exam consists of 160 multiple-choice questions with four choices provided for each question.
-Test takers have two hours and forty minutes to complete the computer based exam.
+Test Content: The MBLEx exam consists of 100 multiple-choice questions with four choices provided for each question.
+Test takers have 110 minutes to complete the computer-based exam.

 The exam is divided into eight content areas:

 - Pathology, Contraindications, Areas of Caution, Special Populations

 - Benefits and Physiological Effects of Techniques that Manipulate Soft Tissue